The best daypacks 2023: for alpine treks and wild walks

 Note: this is the largest in a range that includes a 30L pack with a women-specific harness, and two smaller models for warmer/shorter/faster days out, when you don’t need so much stuff.

-On all Azote packs, the main harness is constructed with breathable mesh, with a foam frame behind it to minimise contact with your lower back, which significantly reduces sweating.
+On all Azote packs, the main harness is constructed with breathable mesh, with a foam frame behind it to minimise contact with your lower back, which we found on test significantly reduced sweating.
 The packs feature the ZephyrAD back system, which is fully adjustable.
 The waistbelt has hip fins that sit comfortably where they are meant to (with a women’s specific design on the 24l and 30L packs), which are endowed with decent pockets.
 The pack’s adjustable sternum strap has a Click-and-Go system, so you can operate it with one hand (even with gloves on).

 Impressively, the Azote is mostly made from recycled fabric (the main section is constructed with RAPTOR Eco 100 denier Robic Nylon – 78% recycled), which is both durable and lightweight.
 One downside is a lack of integrated rain cover.